BibiSanjarani/AwesomeStuffs/ApacheStruts.md

 > HINT: Nessus has one ;)
 3) Pick your exploit

 >The vunerability has been around for a while now.
 There are a few exploit kits and vunerability scanning tools that can identify a host with Apache struts installed and even do the tedious bit of finding a vunerable version, rather than you doing it manually.
-This can also be ac
+This can also be stopped from having a direct risk by applying a WAF as it will prevent any incomplete connections from penetrating (common characteristic of scans).

 Lucky for you here's some that were cooked eariler...